Complete Dog Nutrition Guide: How to Feed Your Dog Based on Age, Breed & Health Needs

 - Activity matching: Working dogs need 20-40% more calories than sedentary pets

 Common mistake: Many adult dogs become overweight because owners continue feeding puppy portions, feed excessive table scraps and treats, or don't adjust for decreased activity levels.
+Make sure to calculate your dog's daily calorie needs and measure the food portions rather than just eyeballing them.

 Senior Dog Nutrition: Supporting Healthy Aging (7+ Years)